 One issue?
 It was already 35°C outside, and the air con had broken.
-I am such a baby when it comes to heat, so I was guzzling water and fanning myself like it was going out of style!
+I am such a baby when it comes to heat, so I was guzzling water and fanning myself like crazy!

 The hinterland was empty, bewitching and HOT.
-Princess Fiona’s commentary about our surroundings added context to what we were seeing, and she seemed to be really knowledgeable about the area.
+Princess Fiona’s commentary about our surroundings added context to what we were seeing, and she was really knowledgeable about the area.

 We stopped off a roadside pub in the hinterland for a quick rest stop before hopping back in the bus to visit Killen Falls.

 I was in Australia during December 2019, when the country was experiencing huge drought and some of the worst bushfires the country had ever seen.
-This meant that the waterfall, although normally full and a popular stop on the way to Nimbin, was full of stagnant water and pretty dry.
+This meant that the waterfall, although normally full, was full of stagnant water and pretty dry.
 It was interesting (and sad!) to see just how much of a difference the weather had made!

 Want more Australia posts?
 Check these out!: